rnazali/spireslayer/README.md

 ## Get started

 > [!CAUTION]
-> This goes without saying, but this procedure may break the run's save.
+> This goes without saying, but using the Editor carelessly may break your current run.
-> At worst, this will only break your current run, and you may safely restart a fresh run.
+> At worst, current run is broken, and you can safely restart a fresh run.
-> Other progress outside the run will be fine.
+> Other progress outside the run, like achievement or unlocks, are left untouched.

 ### 1. Install